shchurch/shchurch.github.io/index.md

 {:toc}
 # Research

-I am an evolutionary biologist; I study the relationships between organisms to learn about biodiversity.
-My research uses field work, lab work, and bioinformatics to investigate the evolutionary tree across scales of life.
+I am an evolutionary biologist; I study the relationships between organisms to understand the origins of biodiversity.
+My research uses field work, lab work, and computer science to explore the evolutionary tree of life.

 Big questions in my work are:

-- What can phylogenies reveal about patterns in trait evolution?
+- What do phylogenetic trees of species relationships reveal about patterns in trait evolution?
 - How much variation do we expect to observe over evolutionary time?
 What is our null hypothesis?
-- How does development constrain or augment the evolutionary process?
+- Can development constrain, augment, or otherwise modulate the evolutionary process?

-My research centers on invertebrate animals, and on the curation, comparison, and visualization of large trait datsets.
+My research centers on invertebrate animals and on the curation, comparison, and visualization of large trait datsets.
 As part of this research, I write software for gathering and comparing high-dimensional data across species.

 ### Sailing siphonophore jellyfish in the genus _Physalia_

-_Physalia_ jellyfish, known as Portuguese man o' war or bluebottles, are beautiful, dangerous, confusing animals found at the ocean surface around the globe.
+_Physalia_ jellyfish, known as Portuguese man o' war or bluebottles, are beautiful, dangerous, and confusing animals found at the ocean surface around the globe.

 ![physalia](/assets/img/physalia_on_the_beach.png)
 Hawaiian *Physalia* on the beach

 Sailors, swimmers, and scientists have encountered these animals for centuries, and have learned a few important things: They are colonial, meaning they grow by adding more bodies via asexual budding.
 They have a muscular sail they use to travel.
 And they have a powerful, sometimes fatal, sting.

 But there is much more we still don't know, including how many species there are, when and where they reproduce, and how far they actually migrate.
-I lead a global initiative to collect _Physalia_ from the world's oceans.
-We use genome sequencing to estimate population structure, and to determine if there may be cryptic diversity.
+I led a [global initiative](https://www.biorxiv.org/content/10.1101/2024.07.10.602499v2) to collect _Physalia_ from the world's oceans.
+We used genome sequencing to estimate population structure, and to determine if there may be cryptic diversity.

 ### Hawaiian _Drosophila_: model clade for evo-devo